Skip to main content

 • Can be easily rotated without affecting other integrations

-• Click on your profile icon in the top right corner
+2. Click on the profile icon in the top right corner, then select “My Profile”.

-• Include → All zones (to scan all zones in your account)
+• Include → All zones (to scan all zones in the account)

 • Include → Specific zone (to limit access to specific zones)

-• Review the permissions and click Create Token
+7. Review the permissions and click Create Token.

 export CLOUDFLARE_API_TOKEN="your-api-token-here"